 Sarah A. Topol’s writing has been published in the Atlantic, Businessweek, Esquire, Foreign Policy, Fortune, GQ, Harper’s, Matter, Newsweek, the New Republic, the New York Times, Playboy, Popular Science, Politico, and Slate, among others.

-She won the 2012 Kurt Schork Award in International Journalism for her coverage of the civil war in Libya.
+Sarah won the 2012 Kurt Schork Award in International Journalism for her coverage of the civil war in Libya.
 Her trip to meet the Bedouin tribesmen who kidnap foreign tourists in Egypt’s Sinai Peninsula is featured in Best American Travel Writing 2013.
-She was a 2013 Nation Institute Investigative Fund grantee for work in the Sahel, as well as a 2013 International Women’s Media Foundation Fellow, as well as a 2014 Pulitzer Center grantee for work in Ukraine.
+She was a 2013 Nation Institute Investigative Fund grantee for work in the Sahel, a 2013 International Women’s Media Foundation Fellow, as well as a 2014 Pulitzer Center grantee for work in Ukraine.